colw/colw.github.io/texts/wellreadruminant.md

 Click any filter tags to remove them and it's like they were never there.
 Magic.

-This is a work in progress.
-I'm still experiementing with the feed selection.
-How many is too many, or how little is not enough.

 I personally find myself using it with a few tabs open, each one with a different set of filters.
 Other times, I just filter as I go.

+This is a work in progress.
+I'm still experiementing with the feed selection and trying to strike a balance.
+How much is too much, or how little is not enough.

 Feedback is most welcome!